Fullerton, CA

 Preliminary Review

-The first step in determining whether or not an encroachment agreement with the City will be required as part of your project, is to bring a set of conceptual drawings to the Public Works Department Engineering Division for a preliminary review.
+The first step in determining whether or not an encroachment agreement with the City will be required as part of your project, is to send a set of conceptual drawings to the Public Works Department Engineering Division for a preliminary review.
 At that time department staff can tell you whether or not any of the proposed improvements will encroach into City right of way or onto City property, which would dictate the necessity of an encroachment agreement.

 Applications and Final Review